Getting to Know Your Neighborhood: Inman Square

 1271 Cambridge St.

 One of greater Boston’s most prized restaurants, East Coast Grill has been a neighborhood fixture since 1985.
-One bite of the North Carolina–style shredded pork, and you’ll understand why owner Chris Schlesinger’s inventive approach to seafood and barbecue has won national acclaim.
-In addition to traditional Southern barbecue fare, the restaurant serves raw shellfish and a variety of native fish dishes, including the Super Hot Jerk Bluefish, with spiced pineapple chutney, fried yucca, and hearts of palm salad.
+One bite of the North Carolina–style shredded pork, and you’ll understand why Chef Jason Heard’s inventive approach to seafood and barbecue has won national acclaim.
+In addition to traditional Southern barbecue fare, the restaurant serves raw shellfish and a variety of native fish dishes, including New England–style fried haddock.
 For masochists, East Coast Grill offers Hell Night—the hottest ticket in town—several times a year.
-Spicy-food lovers can order special items like Wings of Ass Destruction, Satan’s Soy, and Szechuan Chile-Braised Pork Shank, and the Guillotine Gibson Hell ’Tini.
-You will feel pain, but the restaurant’s relaxed, welcoming environment will cool you out.
-Hot Night requires reservations well in advance.
+Spicy-food lovers can order special items like Wings of Ass Destruction, Satan’s Soy, and Szechuan Chile–Braised Pork Shank, all fueled by East Coast’s original Inner Beauty Hot Sauce.
+For drinks at Hell Night, we recommend the Guillotine Gibson Hell ’Tini or the Bloody Mary (with extra Tabasco sauce).
+You will feel pain, but the restaurant’s relaxed, welcoming environment will cool you down.
+Hell Night requires reservations well in advance.

 1281 Cambridge St.

-With more than over 150 beers and a full bar that would have satisfied even the legendary writer (and drinker) Charles Bukowski, Bukowski Tavern boasts brews so obscure they aren’t even pronounceable.
+With over 150 beers and a full bar that would have satisfied even the legendary writer (and drinker) Charles Bukowski, Bukowski Tavern boasts brews so obscure they aren’t even pronounceable.
 Local craft beers are well represented also.
 A modest menu tries to hold its own against the impressive beer list and includes staples like sandwiches and fries, as well as a surprisingly good chili dog and a chunky peanut butter burger.
 The front opens onto the sidewalk in good weather, combining bar and street to form a nice ambiance.
-Note: credit cards are not accepted, but there is an ATM in the back, past murals of Bukowski and near a wheel you can spin to choose your next beer if you’re tired of making big decisions.
+Note: credit cards are not accepted, but there is an ATM in the back, past the murals of Bukowski and near a wheel you can spin to choose your next beer if you’re too overwhelmed to make the choice yourself.

 1287 Cambridge St

-If you’re partial to Asian cuisine, then try Ginger Exchange, which features Japanese, Thai, Korean, and Vietnamese food.
+If you’re partial to Asian cuisine, try Ginger Exchange, which features Japanese, Thai, Korean, and Vietnamese food.
 Specializing in sushi and vegetarian, the restaurant offers healthy food at a reasonable price.
-It also has happy hours Monday through Friday, offering cheap drafts.
-For a really good deal, visit Ginger Exchange on Thursday evenings, when it hosts bargain oyster night.
+It also has happy hours Monday through Saturday, offering discounted bar food and cheap drafts.
 Don’t feel like going out?
 Ginger Exchange delivers as well.

 1309 Cambridge St.